uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 https://github.com/uofa-cmput404/f24-project-example-team/tree/part1

-* Every team member must submit the link to eClass.
+* Every team member must submit the link to Canvas.
-* If you don't submit the link to eClass you will get a zero for the project part regardless of what your team gets.
+* If you don't submit the link to Canvas you will get a zero for the project part regardless of what your team gets.
 * Submitted frontend framework form if using a frontend framework.
 (Link coming soon...)

 ### Marking